vm-x-ai/vm-x-ai/docs/docs/core-components.md

 - **One connection per provider account**: Create separate connections for different provider accounts or regions
 - **Set realistic capacity**: Base capacity limits on provider quotas and your usage patterns
 - **Use discovered capacity**: Monitor discovered capacity to understand actual provider limits
-- **Restrict models when needed**: Use `allowedModels` to prevent accidental use of expensive models

 ### AI Resources